 Talk to Your Tenants

 If your tenant refuses to talk or is uncooperative, keep your cool.
 Let them know that you’ll be sending them a late notice if you haven’t already, and give them a deadline to resolve the situation.
 If they make threats, don’t respond.
-If they state they are not paying because of a maintenance issue, make note of what it is.
-Let them know that if they are not paying because of this, they need to put it in writing.
+If they state they are not paying because of a maintenance issue, make a note of what it is.
+Let them know that they need to put it in writing if they are not paying because of this.

-When you’re finished with your conversation, document what was said, who was party to the conversation, and the date and time of the occurrence.
+When you’re finished with your conversation, document what was said, who was party to the conversation, and the occurrence’s date and time.

 Keep Detailed Records

 Not only should you keep records of your conversations with the tenant and any official notices sent, but also save proof of repairs made to the property.
 If you decide to take the tenant to court, you’ll have to provide this.
 Save every note you receive from the tenant, especially if they provide you with written notice of a refusal to pay.